upperlinecode/flask-and-MongoDB/readme.md

 ![Whitelist IP Address in MongoDB Interface](screenshots/mongodb-9-ip-whitelist.png "Whitelist IP Address in MongoDB Interface")

-Again, tap the green button in the top-right labeled "+ Add IP Address".
+Again, tap the green button in the top-right labeled "+ ADD IP ADDRESS".

 We're presented with an option to just add the current IP address, to allow access from anywhere, or to list a particular IP address.
 Since most students will want their app to be accessed by anyone anywhere (and since they should not be storing particularly sensitive data), it's ok to tap the "Allow Access from Anywhere" button.
 Add a comment, e.g. "Global access", then tap "Confirm".